Esther Yoo: Career

 Yoo first came to international attention in 2010 when she became the youngest prizewinner of the 10th International International Jean Sibelius Violin Competition at age 16.
 In 2012 she was one of the youngest ever prizewinners of the Queen Elisabeth Competition, and from 2014 to 2016 she was a BBC Radio 3 New Generation Artist.
 She was the Royal Philharmonic Orchestra's first ever artist-in-residence, and was listed as one of Classic FM's Top 30 Artists under 30 in 2018.

 Yoo has performed with ensembles including Belgian National Orchestra, Royal Bangkok Symphony Orchestra, Royal Scottish National Orchestra, Vancouver Symphony Orchestra, Copenhagen Philharmonic, Hong Kong Philharmonic Orchestra, Philharmonia Orchestra, Minnesota Orchestra, Deutsche Radio Philharmonic, the BBC orchestras, and the symphony orchestras of Toronto, Charlotte, Iceland and Gävle.
 In 2017/18, Yoo was artist-in-residence with the Cambridge Corn Exchange.
+On 20 March 2024 Yoo, with the BBC Symphony Orchestra, performed the world premiere of Raymond Yiu's Violin Concerto, which was composed specially for her.

 As a chamber musician, Yoo has appeared in solo recital at Lincoln Center, Wigmore Hall, Oslo Opera House, and Centre for Fine Arts, Brussels and, as a member of the Z.E.N.
 Trio (with former BBC Radio 3 New Generation Artists Zhang Zuo and Narek Hakhnazaryan), at Aspen Music Festival, Ottawa Chamberfest and in Hong Kong, Liverpool, and Cambridge.
 The trio first played in Australia with a national tour in 2022 for Musica Viva.

 On her YouTube channel, Yoo hosts videos on violin technique and practice tips, cooking, life as a touring artist, the making of her albums with Deutsche Grammophon and Decca, and more.
 In 2021, she launched the video series "Artist Confidential" inviting artists to reflect on what it means to be a musician today.